zeek/zeek/scripts/base/frameworks/notice/main.zeek.rst

    :zeek:enum:`Notice::ACTION_EMAIL` action or to send bulk alarm logs on rotation with :zeek:enum:`Notice::ACTION_ALARM`.

-   Note that this is overridden by the BroControl MailTo option.
+   Note that this is overridden by the ZeekControl MailTo option.

 .. zeek:id:: Notice::max_email_delay